fl-yu/yulabgenomics/content/news/_index.md

 type: "widget_page"  # Page type is a Widget Page
 ---

+### 12/20/2022
+Our MECOM regulatory network paper was published in Nature Immunology!
 ### 12/09/2022
 We are excited that the Yu lab will be open in April 2023.